Djokovic willing to miss Grand Slams to avoid coronavirus vaccine | DW | 15.02.2022

 The tennis star is prepared to miss the French Open, Wimbledon and any tournament if they require jabs.
 He told the BBC that he is not against vaccines but wants "the freedom to choose what you put into your body."

-Novak Djokovic has said he would rather miss Grand Slams if he was forced to be vaccinated against COVID-19.
+Novak Djokovic has said he would rather miss Grand Slams than be forced to be vaccinated against COVID-19.

-The world's number one tennis player told the BBC on Tuesday, he was not against vaccines but supported an individual's right to choose.
+The world's No. 1 tennis player told the BBC on Tuesday that he was not against vaccines but supported an individual's right to choose.

 He distanced himself from anti-vaccination campaigners and did not rule out getting vaccinated in the future.

-"I was never against vaccination," he said, adding that he took vaccines as a child.
+"I was never against vaccination," he said, adding that he received vaccines as a child.

 "Yes, that is the price that I'm willing to pay," he said.

-The 20-times major champion is set to play in the ATP tournament in Dubai next week.
+The 20-time major champion is set to play in the ATP tournament in Dubai next week.

 Djokovic missed his chance to improve on his nine Australian Open wins when he was deported over vaccinations issues on the eve of the tournament last month.